aserbremen/Multi-Robot-Graph-SLAM/README.md

 ```
 ## Changelog

+- 2025-01-07: Added ROS2 Jazzy Dockerfiles to this repository and images to the Docker Hub.
 - 2024-12-09: Introduced unique IDs (`boost::uuids::uuid`) for each SLAM instance, which are generated at the start of the SLAM node.
 Reworked loop closure detection to properly consider candidates when loading and exchanging graphs between SLAM instances.
 - 2024-12-09: Started manually tagging the [docker containers](https://hub.docker.com/r/aserbremen/mrg_slam) with (1.0.0).
 - 2024-11-12: Added [small_gicp](https://github.com/koide3/small_gicp) as a successor of [fast_gicp](https://github.com/koide3/fast_gicp) to Multi-Robot Graph SLAM